We are deeply grateful to all participants of the NDIS Survey for generously giving their time and for sharing their personal experiences.

-The second NDIS Survey and NDIS Survey for Families and Carers has started.
+Wave 2 of the NDIS Survey and NDIS Survey for Families and Carers is underway.

-We are asking NDIS Survey participants how things have changed since they first did the survey.
+We are asking NDIS Survey participants how things have changed since they last did the survey.
 Roy Morgan Research is undertaking the second NDIS Survey for NILS.

 Since the start of the NDIS Survey we’ve heard from...

 The majority of clients in the NDIS have enjoyed greater choice and control and increased supports, but some reported having difficulties with the Scheme.

 The average number of supports accessed by individuals has increased from 2.2 to 3.3.

 More than 2 in 5 people (44%) report having more say over the supports they received after joining the NDIS.